 According to some researches, crickets hate the smell of certain scents.
 Some of the scents that these insects hate include cinnamon, lemon, and peppermint.
 By spraying some essential oils of these scents, you will be able to successfully keep the crickets at an arms-length from your house or your tent.
 This process is relatively easy to apply and is highly effective.

 First off, it is worth noting that only male crickets chirp.
 The intent of chirping is to communicate their capability to mate, but others chirp to celebrate after mating successfully.
 Normally, crickets chip by scraping their wings together in a process called stridulation.
 The comb-like serrations on wings produce the chirp, which is amplified by the other part of the wing.

 While it is hard to imagine that crickets can be dangerous, these critters can do more damage than you can expect.

 They can bite humans: Crickets are naturally omnivorous, and, with their seemingly too small to bite mouth, they can bite humans.
 Fortunately, their jaws are not powerful enough to significantly hurt the human skin.
 It is good to note that crickets usually bite when held in a tight grip.

 They can be a bane to gardeners: Many cricket species feed on vegetation and crops.
 The good news is that their damage is minor compared to what other insect garden pests do.
 Even so, considering that a population outbreak can be a threat to gardeners, it is good to control their population.

-Crickets can potentially transmit disease: Besides vegetation, crickets feed on the remains of dead insects.
-That way, they may ingest dangerous pathogens, meaning they can pose a risk to the life of your pets should you buy an infected cricket as food for your pet.
+Crickets can potentially transmit disease: Besides vegetation, they feed on the remains of dead insects.
+That way, some types of crickets may ingest dangerous pathogens, meaning they can pose a risk to the life of your pets should you buy an infected cricket as food for your pet.

 They can annoy your pets: Although pets feed on crickets, these critters also like the food of your dogs.